appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

     id: myId # the name of the field to use when calling get, update and delete
     url: https://example.com/api/person # the default URL to use for resource actions
     query:
-      # HTTP method to use.
-GET is default
-      method: GET
       # url: defaults to the base URL

       # Query parameters are the ones after the question mark in the URL.
 These can optionally be